source-academy/general/README.md

   frontend is [js-slang](https://github.com/source-academy/js-slang), the implementation of our JavaScript subset language called Source.
 (It does not affect deployment, but it is good to know.)

-  This can be deployed on any static site hosting service that supports SPAs (in particular, it must be able to rewrite non-existent paths to a 200 on index.html, as is needed for a SPA), such as Netlify, Vercel, Render, Surge, CloudFlare Pages, etc. GitHub Pages is not suitable as it does not allow you to rewrite non-existent paths.
+  This can be deployed on any static site hosting service that supports SPAs (in particular, it must be able to rewrite non-existent paths to a 200 on index.html, as is needed for a SPA), such as Netlify, Vercel, Render, Surge, Cloudflare Pages, etc. GitHub Pages is not suitable as it does not allow you to rewrite non-existent paths.
 The CS1101S deployment uses Amazon CloudFront with Amazon S3.

 - [cadet](https://github.com/source-academy/cadet)*: the main backend, sometimes referred to as the Elixir backend.
 This stores most of the dynamic data: the users, assessments, students' work, grading, etc. It is built on the Phoenix